What Value Does Your Association Truly Bring? 5 Ways to Find Out

 Working in the non-profit and association industry, there is always that one question that you get asked.
 The question that, in all reality, is the basis for why our organizations do what they do: What value does your association bring to its members?

 We all think we have that perfect elevator pitch we can rattle off to prospective members or even just to answer a random inquiring mind.
 But does your answer truly represent the value that you bring to your members?
 This question is something that must be answered with 100% certainty if you want your organization to continue to be successful, especially in a time where members expect clear and concise return on their investment of time and money.

 Here are Five Ways to Find Out What Value Your Association Truly Brings:

-- Talk to members who didn’t renew: This might sound a little odd, or even intimidating, but reaching out to members who didn’t renew can be an incredibly valuable way to figure out where your organization does, and doesn’t offer value.
+- Talk to members who didn’t renew: This might sound a little odd, or even intimidating, but reaching out to members who didn’t renew can be an incredibly valuable way to figure out where your organization does, and does not, offer value.
 Again, they have no vested interest because they’re no longer members, so you should be able to see where your association fell short and where it excels at bringing value.
-Don’t ever miss an opportunity to find weaknesses in your association, because that weakness may be the key to stopping membership loss.
+Don’t ever miss an opportunity to find weaknesses in your association, because fixing those weaknesses may be the key to stopping membership loss.

 How does your association find out what value you are bringing to your members?